alan-lisboa/clean-code-dotnet/README.md

 <details>
   <summary><b>Evite a string mágica</b></summary>

-Magic strings are string values that are specified directly within application code that have an impact on the application’s behavior.
-Frequently, such strings will end up being duplicated within the system, and since they cannot automatically be updated using refactoring tools, they become a common source of bugs when changes are made to some strings but not others.
 Strings mágicas são valores de string especificados diretamente no código do aplicativo que têm impacto no comportamento do aplicativo.
 Freqüentemente, essas strings acabarão sendo duplicadas dentro do sistema e, como não podem ser atualizadas automaticamente usando ferramentas de refatoração, elas se tornam uma fonte comum de bugs quando alterações são feitas em algumas strings, mas não em outras.

 :x: **Errado**